robotframework/robotframework/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 On GitHub pull requests are the main mechanism to contribute code.
 They
-are easy to use both for the contributor and for person accepting
+are easy to use both for the contributor and for the person accepting
 the contribution, and with more complex contributions it is easy also
 for others to join the discussion.
-Preconditions for creating a pull
+Preconditions for creating pull
 requests are having a `GitHub account <https://github.com/>`_,
 installing `Git <https://git-scm.com>`_ and forking the
 `Robot Framework project`_.